 3. Boosts proper development of the baby

-Eggplant or brinjal is found to be rich in vitamin A, vitamin E, B complex, and niacin.
+Eggplant or brinjal is rich in vitamin A, vitamin E, B complex, and niacin.
 These rich sources together help in the proper growth of the foetus.
 It also is abundant in folate, which aids in the development of the brain and cognitive abilities in the baby.
 It even reduces the risk of neural tube defects, boosting the development of red blood cells in the fetus.

 4. Helps regulate cholesterol levels